-Blood tests are conducted at a clinic and can tell you if you are pregnant and how far along you are.
+Blood tests are conducted at a clinic.
+They can tell you if you are pregnant and how far along you are.
 Remember, if you have unprotected sex today, you won’t be able to find out if you are pregnant for a few weeks.
-Get on some super effective birth control like an IUD or implant, and you can stop worrying about pregnancy until you are ready.
+Get on some super–effective birth control like an IUD or implant, and you can reduce your worries about pregnancy until you are ready.

 There are many types of pills to choose from.
 The pills have hormones that stop ovulation.
 Taken every day at the same time, they are very effective at preventing a pregnancy.
 If you miss a day, take the pill as soon as possible, plus the pill for that day.
 But if you miss more than two, start a new pack.
 Always use a backup method, like the condom, if you forget to take a pill.